 Riders — policy provisions that have little or nothing to do with spending and the budget — can usually be inserted at any time during the process, though most frequently before they get to the floor.

-They are called “riders” because they should normally go through the authorizing committees, but can be attached to bills like appropriations which will (in most years) eventually pass in some form or another, which they can ride into law.
+They are called “riders” because they should normally go through the authorizing committees, but can be attached to bills like appropriations which will (in most years) eventually pass in some form or another, which they can “ride” into becoming law.

 Whereas, if they had gone through the normal process and been given a straight vote they may have been much more difficult to pass if they hadn’t been pack packaged together.

-This is how sneaky things can be inserted which, for example:
+This is how sneaky things can become law, for example, provisions that:

 - prevents the EPA from requiring the reporting of greenhouse gas emissions from manure management systems,

 - exempts livestock grazing permit renewals from environmental review,

 - prevents implementation or enforcement of a threatened species listing under the Endangered Species Act,

 - blocks EPA from enforcing rules to limit exposure to lead paint,

 - and pretty much anything else you can think of.